-Below, we have listed our picks for the best regions to cruise for those who are active travelers, as well as our suggestions for the cruise lines that make the best matches.
-But, before you start packing your running shoes and snorkel gear, consider these general suggestions for picking the right active cruise.
+Below, we have listed our picks for the best regions to cruise to for those who are active travelers, as well as our suggestions for the cruise lines that make the best matches.
+But, before you start packing your running shoes and snorkeling gear, consider these general suggestions for picking the right active cruise.

 Don't pooh-pooh shore excursions.
 The range of what is available from your cruise line is far greater than in the past, and it usually includes a number of choices for the physically active.
-Many are unique -- Carnival, for example, offers scuba trips at Yucatan ports to cenotes (underwater cave systems fed by freshwater springs).
+Many are unique -- Carnival, for example, offers snorkeling trips at Yucatan ports to cenotes (underwater cave systems fed by freshwater springs).

-Now for our favorite cruises for active travelers…
+Now for our favorite cruises for active travelers ....

 Australia and New Zealand